What Is a Condom?

 Exactly How Effective Are Latex Condoms?

-According to Planned Parenthood, latex condoms seldom break when used consistently and correctly.
-As a result, in one year, only 98% of women using condoms correctly will not get pregnant.
-However, since most couples do not always use condoms consistently or correctly, the failure rate for condoms in preventing pregnancy is around 18% over the course of a year.
+According to Planned Parenthood, latex condoms seldom break when used correctly.
+In one year 98% of women using condoms consistently and correctly will not get pregnant.
+However, since most couples do not always use condoms consistently or correctly, the actual failure rate for condoms in preventing pregnancy is around 18% over the course of a year.

 Latex condoms are very protective against HIV, but only when used consistently and correctly.
 Inconsistent condom use can lead to HIV or other STDs.
 It only takes one unprotected sex act to acquire an infection.
-Incorrectly using condoms can lead to the condom breaking, slipping, or leaking.
+Also, incorrectly using condoms can lead to the condom breaking, slipping, or leaking and subsequent pregnancy.
 Correct use of condoms requires that they are used for the entire sex act, from the start of sexual contact until after ejaculation.

 What About Pre-lubricated Condoms?